-City of Rolling Hills, Kentucky's Response to Finding
+City of Rolling Hills, Kentucky's Responses to Findings

-The City's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The City's response was not subjected to the auditing procedures applied in the audit of financial statements and, accordingly, we express no opinion on it.
+The City's responses to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+The City's responses were not subjected to the auditing procedures applied in the audit of financial statements and, accordingly, we express no opinion on them.